 - 1. An external input port must source the signal that drives the IBUFG input pin. - 2.
 The CLK2X output must feedback to the device if both the CLK0 and CLK2X outputs are driving off chip devices. - 3.
 That signal must directly drive only OBUFs and nothing else. - 4.
 These rules enable the software determine which DLL clock output sources the CLKFB pin.

-Reset Input - RST When the reset pin RST activates, the LOCKED signal deactivates within four source clock cycles.
+Reset Input - RST

+When the reset pin RST activates, the LOCKED signal deactivates within four source clock cycles.
 The RST pin, active High, must either connect to a dynamic signal or tied to ground.
 As the DLL delay taps reset to zero, glitches can occur on the DLL clock output pins.
 Activation of the RST pin can also severely affect the duty cycle of the clock output pins.
 Furthermore, the DLL output clocks no longer de-skew with respect to one another.
+The DLL must be reset when:

+- 1. The input clock frequency changes.

+- 2. The device is reconfigured in Boundary-Scan mode.

+- 3. The device undergoes a hot swap.

+In each case, the DLL RST pin can be driven by internal logic or routed to a user I/O and driven externally.

-For these reasons, rarely use the reset pin unless reconfiguring the device or changing the input frequency.
-2x Clock Output - CLK2X The output pin CLK2X provides a frequency-doubled clock with an automatic 50/50 duty-cycle correction.
+2x Clock Output - CLK2X

+The output pin CLK2X provides a frequency-doubled clock with an automatic 50/50 duty-cycle correction.
 Until the CLKDLL has achieved lock, the CLK2X output appears as a 1x version of the input clock with a 25/75 duty cycle.
 This behavior allows the DLL to lock on the correct edge with respect to source clock.
 This pin is not available on the CLKDLLHF primitive.

-Clock Divide Output - CLKDV The clock divide output pin CLKDV provides a lower frequency version of the source clock.
-The CLKDV_DIVIDE property controls CLKDV such that the source clock is divided by N where N is either 1.5, 2, 2.5, 3, 4, 5, 8, or 16.
-This feature provides automatic duty cycle correction such that the CLKDV output pin has a 50/50 duty cycle only for integer values of the division factor N.
+Clock Divide Output - CLKDV

+The clock divide output pin CLKDV provides a lower frequency version of the source clock.
+The CLKDV\DIVIDE property controls CLKDV such that the source clock is divided by N where N is either 1.5, 2, 2.5, 3, 4, 5, 8, or 16.

+The CLKDV output pin is provided with automatic duty cycle correction.
+The CLKDV output pin has a 50/50 duty cycle only for all values of the division factor N except for non-integer division in High Frequency (HF) mode.
+For division factor 1.5 the duty cycle in the HF mode is 33.3% High and 66.7% Low.
+For division factor 2.5 the duty cycle in the HF mode is 40.0% High and 60.0% Low.

+The 1x clock output pin CLK0 represents a delay-compensated version of the source clock (CLKIN) signal.
+The CLKDLL primitive provides three phase-shifted versions of the CLK0 signal while CLKDLLHF provides only the 180° phase-shifted version.
+The relationship between phase shift and the corresponding period shift appears in Table 1.

+The timing diagrams in Figure 7 illustrate the DLL clock output characteristics.

 Phase (degrees) % Period Shift

 0 0%

 90 25%

 180 50%

-270
+270 75%

 Table 1: Relationship of Phase-Shifted Output Clock to Period Shift

-75%

-Figure 7: DLL Output Characteristics The DLL provides duty cycle correction on all 1x clock outputs such that all 1x clock outputs by default have a 50/50 duty cycle.
-The DUTY_CYCLE_CORRECTION property (TRUE by default), controls this feature.
-In order to deactivate the DLL duty cycle correction, attach the DUTY_CYCLE_CORRECTION=FALSE property to the DLL symbol.
+Figure 7: DLL Output Characteristics

+The DLL provides duty cycle correction on all 1x clock outputs such that all 1x clock outputs by default have a 50/50 duty cycle.
+The DUTY\CYCLE\CORRECTION property (TRUE by default), controls this feature.
+In order to deactivate the DLL duty cycle correction, attach the DUTY\CYCLE\CORRECTION=FALSE property to the DLL symbol.
 When duty cycle correction deactivates, the output clock has the same duty cycle as the source clock.

 The DLL clock outputs can drive an OBUF, a BUFG, or they can route directly to destination clock pins.
 The DLL clock outputs can only drive the BUFGs that reside on the same edge (top or bottom).